Bonnie J. Clark

 anthropological approaches to placemaking

-the archaeology of gardens
+the anthropology and archaeology of gardens

 lived experiences of identity